Manila Digger F.C.: Continental debut

-On October 26, 2025, the club made history by winning their first AFC Challenge League match against Ezra F.C.
-3-1, becoming the first Filipino side to win a match in the competition since Ceres in 2014.
-Ousman Gai and Wamba Tafem scored in the first half and Baboucarr Touray would follow up a third goal for the Diggers in the second half.
-They would win their second match against Mongolian side SP Falcons 2-0 a goal by Saikou Ceesay in the first half and then followed by a final goal by fellow Gambian compatriot Gai in the second half to finish off the game.
-The Diggers successfully qualified to the Knockout round and becoming the first Filipino side to qualify in a continental knockout round since Ceres back in 2019.
-The club finished runners up in Group D after drawing their match 2-2 against Svay Rieng.
-Ousman Gai would score a brace in the match, but it was not enough to break through, as 2 goals would come from Svay Rieng in the second half.
+2025–26 AFC Challenge League

-The club will face Group E winners Dewa United in the knockout stage of the tournament and will be hosting the first leg.
+On 26 October 2025, the club made history by winning their first AFC Challenge League match against Ezra 3–1, becoming the first Filipino side to win a match in the AFC competition since Ceres in 2014.
+Ousman Gai and Dilane Wamba scored in the first half and Baboucarr Touray would follow up a third goal for Manila Digger in the second half.
+Manila Digger would win their second match against Mongolian side SP Falcons 2–0 with a goal from Saikou Ceesay in the first half and then followed by a final goal by fellow Gambian compatriot Gai in the second half to finish off the game.
+Manila Digger qualified for the knockout stage.
+Manila Digger finished runners up in group D after drawing 2–2 against Preah Khan Reach Svay Rieng.
+The club faced Indonesian Dewa United Banten in the knockout stage and hosted the first leg, where Manila Digger went on to win 1–0.
+Manila Digger would secure a 2–2 draw in Indonesia, winning on a 3–2 aggregate score to advance in the semi-finals, where they lost to Preah Khan Reach Svay Rieng.